Intro. to Physical Anthropology & Archaeology

 Minimum Technical Skills Required:

 You are expected to be able to navigate the Black Board Environment.
-You must be able to use the web sites that are listed in the class, specifically the eHRAF.
+You must be able to use the web sites that are listed in the class, especially the eHRAF.
 It will be helpful if you have access to a word processing program so that you can write your discussion board answers before you submit them through Blackboard.

 Email TurnAround Time: